cs-uob/COMS10012/docs/contents.md

 Here you will learn how to administer a Linux/POSIX system.
 We will be using Alpine linux.

 The material for these weeks is hosted on [exercises/posix](./exercises/posix).
 This includes both video links and workshop content.

+  * Activity 1 is for the Tuesday workshop in Week 13 (9-11am, 2 February).
+Ideally you have watched the videos for activity 1 on Monday, but you can catch up later if you like as it's the first week of term.
+  * Activity 2 is for the Friday workshop in Week 13 (11am-1pm, 5 February).
+  * Activity 3 is for the Tuesday workshop in Week 14.
+  * Activity 4 is for the Friday workshop in Week 14.